AadarshaCihe260281/ICT930-SkillTrack/docs/SCREENSHOT_CHECKLIST.md

 - [ ] Profile validation – desktop
 - [ ] Home or Courses – mobile
 - [ ] Mobile navigation
-- [ ] Certificate after completing a course

-Use screenshots of your team's actual final application.